-He was educated in Mulgrave and attended university at an early age, graduating from St. Francis Xavier University in Antigonish, Nova Scotia, 1937.
-Dr. Macdonald went on to McGill University in Montreal to study medicine.
+He was educated in Mulgrave and attended university at an early age.
+He graduated B.Sc. from St. Francis Xavier University in Antigonish, Nova Scotia, in 1937.
+Dr. Macdonald entered McGill University in Montreal to study medicine in 1940.
 He did graduate research with Hans Selye who pioneered studies on the negative effects of stress and studied under Dr. Ewen Cameron, the father of psychiatry.
-He graduated M.D. in 1943.
+He graduated M.D. in 1944.

-He married Helen “Elizabeth” O’Meara in Victoria, B.C. in 1945.
-Mrs. Macdonald was the eldest of 4 children born to Basil “Baz” O’Meara and the former Helen Margaret Gleason of Montreal.
-Baz O’Meara was the sports reporter for the Montreal Star who nick-named Maurice “Rocket” Richard.
+He married Helen “Elizabeth” O’Meara in Victoria, B.C. on the 18th of August, 1945.
+Mrs. Macdonald was born in Ottawa on the 13th of April, 1922.
+She was the eldest of 4 children born to Basil “Baz” Edmund O’Meara and the former Helen Margaret Gleeson of Montreal.
+Baz O’Meara was the famous sports reporter for the Montreal Star who nick-named Maurice Richard, the “Rocket”.
+Mrs. MacDonald’s siblings were; Patricia, John and David.

 After his discharge from the Navy, Dr. Macdonald did post-graduate studies for two years at Royal Victoria Hospital in Montreal.
 Dr. and Mrs. Macdonald settled in Chatham in 1948 where he was a junior partner with Dr. Martin for two years.
 He then opened his own practice across the street and was the Physician for the Ursuline Sisters at the Pines Convent for many years.
 Dr. Macdonald migrated to 232 St. Clair Street, where he saw up to 75 patients a day, until 1970.

-In his spare time, Dr. Macdonald was an avid builder and operator of powerboats, enjoyed photography, played the saxophone and he was a member of the Kent Club.
+In his spare time, Dr. Macdonald was an avid builder and operator of powerboats.
+He played the saxophone, he enjoyed photography and he was a member of the Kent Club.
 He read widely in medicine, history, philosophy, hypnosis, anthropology and religion.
 He was a Director with the Canadian Mental Health Association for Chatham and he counselled patients from his home office.

 Dr. and Mrs. Macdonald lived at 37 Gregory Drive with their five children: Mark (University Professor), Shawn (Social Worker), Jill (Business Administrator), Scott (Retired Telephone Technician) and Brooke (Videographer).

 Dr. Macdonald retired and moved to Malahat Trail on Vancouver Island in 1983.
-Dr. Macdonald died in the spring of 1993.
-His second wife, Gretchen, survived him.
+Dr. Macdonald died in Victoria, British Columbia on the 7th of April, 1993.
+His second wife Gretchen, survived him.

 *Dr. Alfred Agostino Trinca also appears on the Chatham-Kent Physician Tribute website.